Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 Otaru is also famous for its glass, and today we will visit the original Kitaichi Glass Sangokan in a converted fishery warehouse.
 As well as a place to shop for souvenirs, it is also recognised for its grand hall lit with one-of-a-kind oil lamps.

-Special Experience: Discover the history of beer making in Japan and the famous Sapporo Brewery at the Sapporo Beer Museum.
-Here we'll learn about one of Japan's most recognised beer brands, Sapporo, and their beer-making process.
+After lunch, we head to the Sapporo Beer Museum.
+Here we'll learn about one of Japan's most recognised beer brands, and their beer-making process.
 We'll enjoy a tasting of ‘Fukkoku Sapporo Bakushu', a unique beer brewed according to traditional methods dating back to 1881.

 We'll then return to the hotel before our group farewell dinner to celebrate our incredible tour.